nnnkit/AC-JS-value-variable-and-types/Ex1-explanation/value.md

 20 + 10 * 11; // 130
 ```

 Symbols like (`+`, `-`, `*`) used above are called Operators.
 Putting the operator between two values will return a new value.
-Like in above example using `+` on 24 and 21 return 45.
+Like in above example using the `+` operator on numbers 24 and 21 returns 45.

 ---

 #### BigInt

-Used to represent the number bigger than 9007199254740991 or smaller than -9007199254740991.
+Used to represent any number bigger than 9007199254740991 or smaller than -9007199254740991.
 For BigInt you need to add `n` at the end of the value.

 ```js
 const bigInt = 1234567890123456789012345678901234567890n;